covovker/ecwid-wordpress-plugin/ecwid-shopping-cart/readme.txt

 Tags: ecwid, shopping cart, ecommerce, wordpress ecommerce, wp e-commerce, paypal, e-commerce, online store, store, shop, cart, online shop, shopping, digital goods, downloadable products, product catalog, ecomerce, products, facebook, f-commerce
 Requires at least: 2.8
 Tested up to: 3.9
-Stable tag: 2.4.1
+Stable tag: 2.4.2

 Ecwid is a free full-featured shopping cart that can easily be added to any blog and takes less than 5 minutes to set up.

 == Description ==
-**Wordpress.com officially recommends Ecwid as a e-commerce solution to millions of its users!**
++**Wordpress.com officially recommends Ecwid as an e-commerce solution to millions of its users!**

 [Ecwid](http://www.ecwid.com?wporg-plugin-site "Ecwid site") is a powerful and easy-to-use shopping cart solution that seamlessly integrates with your Wordpress website.
 Join over *450,000* sellers in *175* countries and sell globally with over *30* international payment options, real-time shipping integrations and support of *45* languages.